Can Australian Shepherds be Service Animals or Emotional Support Animals (ESA)?

 Are Service Animals Required To Be Registered?

-Registration for service animals, in general, According to the ADA Website, “Service animals are subject to local dog licensing and registration requirements.”
+Be sure to read your local laws, as they typically drive the requirements for registering your Australian Shepherd service dog.
+Registration for service animals, in general, According to the ADA Website, is as following - “Service animals are subject to local dog licensing and registration requirements.”